Tools4everBV/HelloID-Conn-Prov-Target-CAPP12/README.md

 ##### Department manager assignments
-The resource script for assigning managers to departments uses the `Custom` object as input, and uses the `CAPP12Department` and `CAPP12Manager` fields to assign managers to departments.
+The resource script for assigning managers to departments uses the `Custom` object as input and the `CAPP12Department` and `CAPP12Manager` fields to assign managers to departments.
 - The department manager assignments require Custom fields in the source mapping, with the Department and the Manager combined.
-In our example, we created two Custom contract fields:`CAPP12Department`, `CAPP12Manager`.
+In our example, we created two Custom contract fields:`CAPP12Department`, and `CAPP12Manager`.
   [More about Custom Fields](https://docs.helloid.com/en/provisioning/persons/person-schema/add-a-custom-person-or-contract-field.html)
-- Both fields should be mapped in the Source mapping with the managers and the departments.
+- Both fields should be mapped with the managers and departments in the Source mapping.

   ![alt text](assets/resouceConfiguration.png)